helq1116/helq1116.github.io/_pages/about.md

 ---

 Current
-===
+=== b

-*I am looking for a Ph.D. position in machine learning.*
+*I am looking for a postdoc position in climate science.*

 Short Bio
 ===

-I am **Xiaolong Jin (金小龙)**, a fourth-year undergraduate student at the [School of the Gifted Young](http://en.scgy.ustc.edu.cn/), [University of Science and Technology of China (USTC)](http://en.ustc.edu.cn/), majoring in Statistics.
+I am **Linqiang He (何林强)**, a PhD student at the [Institute of Atmospheric Physics, Chinese Academy of Sciences](http://english.iap.cas.cn/), majoring in Meteoropogy.

-My primary research interests are adversarial robustness, graph mining, federated learning, differntial privacy and their intersections.
+My primary research interest is using past climates to understand the present and inform the future, especially the monsoon.

 Education
 ===
 * Sept.
-2019 --- June 2023: B.Sc. in Mathematical Analysis, School of the Gifted Young, University of Science and Technology of China (expected)
+2019 --- June 2024: Ph.D. in Meteorology, Institute of Atmospheric Physics, Chinese Academy of Sciences (expected)
 * Sept.
-2016 --- June 2019: The High School Attached to Northwest Normal University
+2015 --- June 2019: B.S. in Atmospheric Science, Nanjing University of Information Science and Technology

 Honors and Awards
 ===